Tapjoy/s3d/README.md

 s3d .s3.staging
 s3d .s3.local
 ```
-# pass in custom author name
+# passing in custom author name to create meaningful sub directories in your uploaded files
+# if no author is set `$author` will be result of `$whoami`
 s3d -e author=sam.smith .s3.staging

 Install
 -----------
+# This will make a copy of this repo in your home directory and symlink it
 ```
 make install
 ```

+# To symlink this repo directly
+ln -s `pwd`/s3d /usr/local/bin

 Uninstall
 -------